Art&Craft

 Solar ship

 This is the usual way of working.
-There are times, however, when his woodcutter friend brings him a more special piece of wood that immediately inspires him, he drops everything and starts the new work.
+But there are times when his friend the forester brings him a special piece of wood that immediately inspires him, drops everything and starts a new job.

 roots